OfficeDev/msteams-docs.pt-BR/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 Os cartões do Conector do Office 365 funcionam corretamente no Microsoft Teams, incluindo [`ActionCard`ações](/outlook/actionable-messages/card-reference#actioncard-action).

-A diferença importante entre usar cartões conectores de um conector e usar cartões conectores em seu bot é o tratamento de ações de cartão.
+A diferença importante entre usar cartões conectores de um conector e usar cartões conectores no seu bot é o tratamento das ações do cartão.
 A tabela a seguir lista a diferença:

 | Connector | Bot |
 | --- | --- |